Human Resources provides support to all UWM schools, colleges, and divisions throughout the hiring process of student hourly (SH) employees.

 - International student employees may only work until the last day of the term they are graduating in.

-- New student employees may begin working on or after the day they complete their New-Hire Paperwork.
+- New student employees may begin working on or after the day they complete Section 2 of the Form I-9.
 If their position is a Position of Trust, they must complete the Criminal Background Check (CBC) within forty-five (45) calendar days of their start date.

-- Students who are currently working in another UWM position OR are returning within one (1) year of their last position may begin working on or after the day the New Hire Request is submitted to HR.
+- Students who are currently working in another UWM position may begin working on or after the day the New Hire Request is submitted to HR.

-*Hours per week include hours from ALL UWM jobs the student has
+Hours per week include hours from all UW jobs the student has

 During summer, continuing student employees may work up to 40 hours per week for no more than 89 days